stageor/ecommerce_project/README.md

 ## Overview

-This project demonstrates end to end data analysis using advanced SQL.
-The goal is to simulate real industry workflows, starting with structured exploratory data analysis and progressing toward analytical reporting using window functions, CTEs, subqueries, and performance focused query design.
+This project presents an end to end data analysis workflow using advanced SQL.
+The goal is to mirror real industry practice, starting with structured exploratory data analysis and moving toward advanced analytical reporting.
+The work applies window functions, CTEs, subqueries, and performance oriented query logic to extract, transform, and analyze data efficiently.